Uttoxeter Canal: Restoration

 The Caldon Canal Society was formed in 1961, and worked to reopen the Caldon Canal to Froghall.
 This was achieved in 1974, and Froghall Wharf remained the terminus for some 25 years.
 However, they started to think about restoring the first lock on the Uttoxeter Canal, and the basin below it, in 2000.
 This became known as "Restoration Froghall" in early 2003, and included plans for better facilities at the terminus.
 The scheme was costed at £800,000, and received a grant from the North-East Staffordshire Rural Regeneration Funds.
 At the end of the year, a formal partnership between British Waterways and the newly-renamed Caldon and Uttoxeter Canals Trust was announced, with the stated intention of completing the project by early 2005.
 It took a little longer than intended, but the lock and basin were formally reopened in July 2005.

-The Caldon and Uttoxeter Canals Trust then turned their attention to the feasibility of restoring the canal from Froghall to Uttoxeter.
+The trust then turned its attention to the feasibility of restoring the canal from Froghall to Uttoxeter.
 The situation was complicated by the fact that the revived Churnet Valley Railway terminated at Froghall, and they were originally going to reopen the railway to Oakamoor, but since 2018 they have been engaged in extending their line at the opposite end towards Leek.
 There were also threats at the southern end, when plans for a bypass which would be built along the line of the canal from Denstone to Alton Towers were announced.
 The scheme would have cost £12 million, and be largely funded by the theme park.
 The trust campaigned against it, using the provisions of PPG13, a government guideline that states that new road schemes should not hinder canal restoration schemes, and the new management of Alton Towers, who were in favour of canal restoration, argued that the scheme was unnecessary, as congestion only occurred during the six weeks of the summer school holidays.

 To the south of Denstone, the original route is blocked by the JCB factory at Rocester, which has been built over the locations of Cottons and Taylors locks.
 Staffordshire County Council and the trust jointly commissioned a feasibility report in 2009, which was produced by the engineering consultancy Halcrow Group, and examined whether there was a possible route to the south of Denstone, terminating at the Uttoxeter gravel pits, which were nearly worked out.
 After discarding the original route with small diversions, they identified two possible routes which would be relatively easy to construct, both passing to the east of the JCB site.